ALFRED SIMKINS 1889–1972

 In 1896 Harry’s grandfather died.
 He had previously been running the farm at Adbolton and it was at that date that the family moved to Adbolton.
 There were a number of butchers shops owned by the family, including a very modern shop on Angel Row in Nottingham.

-Alfred was twelve and living with his father Charles, a farmer at Adbolton, mother Emily, brothers Harry, Dan and Charles.
+Age twelve living with his father Charles, a farmer at Adbolton, mother Emily, brothers Harry, Dan and Charles.

 Employed as a bank clerk and living at Adbolton with parents and brother Dan